Appeal your Council Tax band

 You can appeal your property band on the following grounds:

-- Material reduction - a material reduction in value may result from the demolition or conversion of any part of the property, any change in the physical state of the local area or an adaptation to make the property suitable for use by someone with a physical disability.
+- Material reduction.
+A material reduction in value may result from the demolition or conversion of any part of the property.
+Or any change in the physical state of the local area.
+Or an adaptation to support someone with a physical disability.
 In these cases a property should be revalued as soon as possible.
 Rebanding will not take place if the increase or reduction in value is not enough to move the dwelling to another band.

 Even if you are not eligible to make an appeal to have your banding changed you may still request that the Valuation Office Agency reviews your band if you believe that it is wrong.
 Listing officers have a duty to maintain an accurate list, if the evidence indicates that the property should be rebanded, the list should be amended.